Ultimate Guide to Creating the Best Charcuterie Boards

 15. Board Featuring the Best Charcuterie Board Cheeses

 Just because you have cheese doesn’t mean you need to slice it.
 Provide knives on your board, and voila!
-You can showcase your cheeses in full—they are beautiful when kept in a wedge.
+You can showcase your cheeses in their full glory—they are beautiful when kept in wedges.

 Food Folks and Fun has a fabulous guide to grazing boards, which includes how to pick artisan cheeses.
 There are so many out there that it can be difficult to choose.